vercel/styled-jsx/README.md

 and take advantage of `styled-jsx`'s de-duping system to avoid the global styles being inserted multiple times.

-### Global (piercing) selectors
+### Global selectors

 Sometimes it's useful to skip prefixing.
 We support `:global()` similarly to how [css-modules](https://github.com/css-modules/css-modules) work.

-This is very useful in order to generate a class that you can pass to 3rd-party components.
+This is very useful in order to, for example, generate an *unprefix class* that you can pass to 3rd-party components.
 For example, to style `react-select` which supports passing a custom class via `optionClassName`:

 ```js
 import Select from 'react-select'